kkrutkowski/FastTrigo/README.md

 =========
 Fast yet accurate trigonometric functions

-Namsepace FTA has 3 sets of functions:
+Namespace FTA has 2 sets of functions:

-    Scalar: standard trigonometric functions
-    Packed Scalar: same functions computing 4 or 8 values at the same time (using SSE4.1/FMA if available)
+    Packed Scalar: sin/cos functions computing 4 to 16 values at the same time (using FMA/AVX512 instruction sets)

 Max error: